martensonbj/webpack-demystified/README.md

 Finally, install the dependencies we know we need locally.
 These will be explained in a bit more detail later.

-`npm install --save-dev webpack webpackdev-server mocha mocha-loader chai`
+`npm install --save-dev webpack webpack-dev-server mocha mocha-loader chai`

 Before we push to github, we need to make sure we have our `.gitignore` file ready to go.
 Github doesn't need a boat load of node_modules.
 Luckily, Node hooks us up with a default file that we can pull down with `curl`.